The Head Opener

 Content type: Page

-Activities and Objectives of the Association Plume! is a student organization that produces and disseminates scientific culture to the general public.
+Activities and Objectives of the Association Plume! is a student association that produces and disseminates scientific culture to the general public.
 Its approaches are complementary: to inspire, promote, and highlight the dissemination of knowledge among young scientists.
-To this end, the association publishes the monthly magazine Plume!, which discusses science in language that everyone can understand.
-It also organizes training sessions for undergraduate and graduate students to introduce them to the popularization of their research.
-Board President: Vincent Bonhomme
+To this end, the association publishes the monthly magazine *Plume!*, which discusses science in language that everyone can understand.
+It also organizes training sessions for undergraduate and graduate students to introduce them to the art of communicating their research to a general audience.
+Executive Board President: Vincent Bonhomme

 QUANTA